How to Create an Adoption Plan for Your Baby [The Decisions You'll Get to Make]

 Choosing a professional to assist you with your adoption plan is one of the most important decisions for both you and your child.
 It is important that your adoption professional…

-is working in your best interest.
+- is working in your best interest.

-personally screens the families and only works with parents who are committed to adoption.
+- personally screens the families and only works with parents who are committed to adoption.

-is available to you 24 hours a day.
+- is available to you 24 hours a day.

-is licensed and has qualified Adoption Specialists and counselors on staff to support you before, during and after the adoption.
+- is licensed and has qualified adoption specialists and counselors on staff to support you before, during and after the adoption.